Friday, November 14, 2025

 1 Thessalonians 5:16-18

-The challenge of every Christian is to live every day and every hour of their life to fulfil God’s will… This doesn’t mean simply inquiring about God’s will, but executing the very steps outlined in today’s devotional scriptures… We are called to rejoice, pray, and give thanks in all circumstances… The part we tend to lose sight of is the “in all circumstances” as we find ourselves from time to time becoming distracted by situations both positive and negative, and ultimately losing sight of what God’s will is… Understand today that it is very easy and even natural to rejoice when things are pleasant; it can become second nature to pray when things become difficult, and we can bear thanksgiving when we hear things which we have longed for… But how do we handle the opposite; are we able to rejoice when things or situations are unpleasant?
+The challenge of every Christian is to live every day and every hour of their life to fulfil God’s will… This doesn’t mean simply inquiring about God’s will, but executing the very steps outlined in today’s devotional scriptures… We are called to rejoice, pray, and give thanks in all circumstances… The part we tend to lose sight of is the “in all circumstances” as we find ourselves from time to time becoming distracted by situations both positive and negative and ultimately losing sight of what God’s will is… Understand today that it is very easy and even natural to rejoice when things are pleasant; it can become second nature to pray when things become difficult… But how do we handle the opposite; are we able to rejoice when things or situations are unpleasant?
 Can you continue to pray to the Father when the storm has left your doorstep?
 Can you give thanks when you don’t receive what you desire…?
 These are the questions that we must ask ourselves today, knowing that we are to live these points in every area and situation of our lives.
-As Christians, we are to rejoice in all circumstances, pray without ceasing, and be thankful for everything.
-God has a plan for you, and it is perfect.
-You rejoice because your Master is in control, you pray because this is your direct line of communication with the Father, and you remain thankful because things could always be worse.
+As a Christian, we are to rejoice no matter what, we are to pray without ceasing, and we are to be thankful for everything… God has a plan for you, and it is perfect.
+You rejoice because your Master is in control, you pray because this is your communication line directly to the Father, and you remain thankful because things could always be worse… Always walk in the will of God, because I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.
+(Romans 8:18).

 ALL FOR HIS GLORY!